basil2style/dharma-cli/README.md

 ## Overview
-Loans in the Dharma Protocol can be thought of as miniature, borrower-initiated ICO's -- each loan is codified as a crowdfunding contract with attached metadata for loan terms, interest rates, and miscellaneous parameters.
+Loans in the Dharma Protocol can be thought of as **miniature, borrower-initiated ICO's** -- each loan is codified as a crowdfunding contract with attached metadata for loan terms, interest rates, and miscellaneous parameters.
 The smart contract serves as a vehicle for crowdfunding the loan, storing loan terms & parameters, distributing repayments to investors on a pro-rated basis according to each investor's individual contribution, and tracking borrower defaults and delinquencies.

 When an investor contributes to a loan's crowdfund, they receive ERC20 tokens representing their ownership and rights to future cash flows in the loans.
-As such, loan tokens can be easily combined and repackaged into smart contracts representing virtually any tranched derivative asset.
+As such, loan tokens can be easily combined and repackaged into smart contracts representing **virtually _any_ tranched derivative debt instrument**.
 Moreover, loan tokens are as transferrable as any other digital asset, meaning they can (in theory) be bought and sold on exchanges.

 Credit risk assessment and identity verification is performed by trusted, centralized third parties known as _Risk Assessment Attestors_ (RAAs).
 For a pre-defined fee that is codified into the loan contract, RAAs use whatever means are at their disposal to assess a borrower's creditworthiness and cryptographically sign a statement predicting the borrower's likelihood of default.
-In theory, market forces should gravitate loan volume towards those RAAs that produce better default risk predictions than others, given that a loan's performance can easily be audited ex post facto on chain.
-Dharma Labs Inc. currently acts as the sole RAA of the protocol, but, in the future, we plan on developing decentralized mechanisms for authenticating other RAAs into the system.
+In theory, market forces _should_ gravitate loan volume towards those RAAs that produce better default risk predictions than others, given that a loan's performance can easily be audited ex post facto on chain.  **Dharma Labs Inc. currently acts as the sole RAA of the protocol, but, in the future, we plan on developing decentralized mechanisms for authenticating other RAAs into the system.**

 ## How It Works